sofiapoh/react-dynamic-data-workshop/README.md

 ```

 If you do not see this message make sure you have the latest version of node (and npm) installed.

+### Getting an access token

+Next you'll need a GitHub auth token so you won't get rate limited!

+Go to: Settings > Developer Settings > Personal access tokens > Generate new token

+For this workshop you'll need to select `repo` and `user` scopes.

+When you get your access token remember to save it somewhere!
+(But don't put it on GitHub)